ROS Packages and Sim/Real Boundary¶

 - start

-real_io.launch.py - wait for
+real_io.launch.py - wait for first live messages on

-/imu,/scan, and/mecanum_drive_controller/odometry - start
+/imu,/encoder_counts,/scan, and/mecanum_drive_controller/odometry - start

 common.launch.py